Don J. Briel: Early life and education

-Career in Academia
+Career in academia

 After brief teaching stints at St. Vincent Ferrer High School in Vallejo, CA, the University of San Francisco and St. Mary of the Plains, Briel was hired by the University of St. Thomas in 1981.
 He was Chair of the Theology Department from 1990 to 1999, the first non-clergyman to hold the position, and served for a time as Associate Dean of the College of Arts and Sciences.
 In 1996 the students of the University of Saint Thomas elected him the Aquinas Scholars Honor Society Professor of the Year.

-In 1993, as an initiative for the renewal of Catholic higher education and a reengagement of the whole of the Catholic Intellectual Tradition, Briel and a few of his colleagues founded the Center for Catholic Studies.
-It was the first such program in the country and graduated its first students in 1995.
+In 1993, aiming to rejuvenate Catholic higher education and revive the Catholic Intellectual Tradition, Briel and several colleagues established the Center for Catholic Studies.
+It became the nation's inaugural program of its kind and awarded its first degrees to students in 1995.
 Over the course of the next twenty years, that project went from being a small interdisciplinary program, to a minor, then to a major, then to a department within the College of Arts and Sciences, with some three hundred undergraduate majors and minors and seventy-five Master's students.

 Briel founded Logos: A Journal of Catholic Thought and Culture, and engineered the establishment of three institutes connected to the Center for Catholic Studies: the John A Ryan Institute for Catholic Social Thought, Murphy Institute for Law and Public Policy, and the Habiger Institute for Catholic Leadership.

 In 1998 Briel collaborated with the Pontifical University of Saint Thomas Aquinas to launch a program for students in Rome, Italy, and two years later the Bernardi Campus of the University of St. Thomas was acquired and dedicated.

 Since the founding of the first Catholic Studies program by Briel in 1993, nearly one hundred programs in Catholic Studies have been established at colleges and universities in the United States and other countries.
 Briel has consulted with universities in the Philippines, Cameroon, Canada, Italy, Peru, and Spain.